melezhik/cv/README.md

 Ruby (not limited to Ruby on Rails and chef), Bash and Powershell.

 My current favorite language is [Raku](http://raku.org/) on which I do a lot of open source projects.
-The last one is - [Sparrow](https://github.com/melezhik/Sparrow6) - Raku automation framework.
+The last one is - [SparrowHub.io](http://sparrowhub.io) - repository of devops and automation tool.

 I can teach devops how to create quality tools and usually fill the gaps of lacking development experience in every devops team I join.